ashraffares/scraper/README.md

 ## Install
-- install the necessary gem files by open cmd and run
+- cd into project1 and run bundle install
-- gem install httparty
-- gem install nokogiri
-- gem install require 'colorize'
-- gem install rspec

 ## Getting Started